FOSSEE/st-scripts/basic-data-type/script.rst

 .. #[Puneeth: some continuity, when jumping to strings?]

-Now we will have a look at strings
+Lets look at another sequence data type, strings

 type ::